thelounge/thelounge/CONTRIBUTING.md

 - **priority**: Tickets that the core team deemed critical and PRs that the core team should look at before others.
 - **question**: Tickets that are actually support cases.
+- **quick and easy**: Tickets that should be fairly simple to implement, even for developers not yet involved in the project.
+- **security**: Tickets that describe a security concern or PRs that must be reviewed with extra care regarding security.
 - **wontfix**: Tickets that, after discussion and explanation, will not be fixed or implemented.